Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 tenth target, the radar will break lock within 30 seconds of the skin track light.

-The Vc gap will position at 3 o'clock if the antenna has reached the correct gimbal position and are within 6 dghgle tracking capabilities of the APQ-120 are confirmed against a series of test targets.
+The Vc gap will position at 3 o'clock if the antenna has reached the correct gimbal position and are within 6 degree tracking capabilities of the APQ-120 are confirmed against a series of test targets.
 Upon selection, the B-sweep and levation strobe return to 0 degrees in azimuth and elevation, and provides two opportunities to confirm proper range display position (fifth target and fifteenth).
 The WSO proceeds through the sequence by performing a lock on each target.